Thomas Pilcher: Early career

-In 1899 Pilcher transferred regiments for the third time, to the Bedfordshire Regiment, where he took command of the 2nd Battalion.
+In 1899 Pilcher, who in July was promoted to brevet lieutenant colonel, transferred regiments for the third time, this time to the Bedfordshire Regiment (later the Bedfordshire and Hertfordshire Regiment), where he took command of the regiment's 2nd Battalion.
 It served in the Second Boer War from 1899 to 1902, during which time Pilcher was also given command of a column of mounted infantry, including a large contingent of Australians.
-He was promoted to lieutenant-colonel on 20 October 1900, and to colonel on 29 November 1900, and in 1901 he was made an aide-de-camp to King Edward VII.
+He was promoted to lieutenant colonel on 20 October 1900, and to colonel on 29 November 1900, and in 1901 he was made an aide-de-camp to King Edward VII.
 During early 1902 he was stationed in the Orange River Colony, operating from Boshof, and later assisted in convoying supplies to garrisons west of Kimberley in Cape Colony.
 Following the end of the war, he returned to the United Kingdom in early June 1902.
 For his services during the war, he was appointed a Companion of the Order of the Bath (CB) on 29 November 1900, but was not invested until he was back in England, by King Edward VII at Buckingham Palace on 8 August 1902.

-He commanded regular brigades at Aldershot from 1902 to 1907.
-From here, he was posted to India, where he held a variety of commands, culminating in that of the Burma Division, the senior military officer in the colony, from 1912 to 1914.
-From 1914 to 1928 he was Colonel of the Bedfordshire and Hertfordshire Regiment.
+He commanded Regular brigades at Aldershot from 1902 to 1907, including the 3rd Brigade, part of the 2nd Division of the 1st Army Corps, in May 1904, for which he was promoted to substantive colonel and temporary brigadier general while employed in this role.
+He was promoted to major general in February 1907, while still commanding the brigade.
+From here, he was posted to India, where he held a variety of commands, culminating in that of the Burma Division, the senior military officer in the colony, from 1912 to 1914, taking over from Major General Edwin Alderson.
+From 1914 to 1928 he was colonel of the Bedfordshire Regiment.
 At the time of the outbreak of war, though still holding the Burmese posting, he was on leave in England.